nytimes/react-prosemirror/README.md

 `component` can be any React component that takes `NodeViewComponentProps`.
 It will be passed as props all of the arguments to the `nodeViewConstructor` except for `editorView`.
-NodeView components that need access directly to the EditorView should use the `useEditorEvent` and `useEditorEffect` hooks to ensure safe access.
+NodeView components that need access directly to the EditorView should use the `useEditorEventCallback` and `useEditorEffect` hooks to ensure safe access.

 For contentful Nodes, the NodeView component will also be passed a `children` prop containing an empty element.
 ProseMirror will render content nodes into